 A heartless hospital administrator in St. Elsewhere.
 The one who gets mooned by Donald Westphal.

 Commander of the State National Guard in the movie Taps, where a bunch of students take over their military academy and hold it hostage.
-He might have to use force to get the students to give up their revolution, except for one problem: the ringleader (Timothy Hutton) is his son.
+He might have to use force to get the students to give up their revolution.

 An irate older Jerk Ass alias the Tooth Fairy serial killer on Dexter.